Cavity cooling of silicon nanoparticles

 Figure 1: silicon nanoparticles are launched via laser-induced acoustic break out/break-off.
 The traverse a high-finesse infrared (1560 nm) cavity field.
 Self-induced feedback tends to extract energy from the particles and cools them.

-Cavity Cooling is the solution
+Dispersive Cavity Cooling

-A cavity can - in the simplest case - be considered as two opposed mirrors with a certain distance which needs to be an integer multiple of half the input laser wavelength.
 When the cavity is filled with laser light, a standing light wave is formed.
 This is a sinusoidal pattern of bright and dark regions between the mirrors.
 A nanoparticle that flies through this pattern always feels an attractive force towards the bright spots.

 One can imagine a ball running over the valleys and hills of a mountainous region.
 While travelling along the optcial landscape the particle alters the steepness of its environment by its own motion.
 As illustrated in the simulation below, it therefore always has to climb higher than it runs down again.
 In this way some of its kinetic energy is transferred to the cavity light field and overall the particle is slowed.